Poverty in China

-In China today, poverty refers mainly to the rural poor.
+The majority of Poverty in the People's Republic of China (PRC) is rural poverty.
 Decades of economic development has reduced urban extreme poverty.
 According to the World Bank, more than 850 million Chinese people have been lifted out of extreme poverty; China's poverty rate fell from 88 percent in 1981 to 0.7 percent in 2015, as measured by the percentage of people living on the equivalent of US$1.90 or less per day in 2011 purchasing price parity terms, which still stands in 2022.

-The Chinese definition of extreme poverty is more stringent than that of the World Bank: earning less than $2.30 a day at purchasing power parity (PPP), Since the start of far-reaching economic reforms in the late 1970s, growth has fuelled a substantial increase in per-capita income lifting people out of extreme poverty.
-China's per capita income has increased fivefold between 1990 and 2000, from $200 to $1,000.
-Between 2000 and 2010, per capita income also rose at the same rate, from $1,000 to $5,000, moving China into the ranks of middle-income countries.
+The Chinese definition of extreme poverty is more stringent than that of the World Bank: earning less than $2.30 a day at purchasing power parity (PPP).
+Growth has fueled a substantial increase in per-capita income, lifting people out of extreme poverty.
+China's per capita income saw a five-fold increase, from $200 to $1,000 between 1990 and 2000.
+The same rate of increase was observed from 2000 to 2010, bringing the per capita income up to $5,000.
+This moved China into the ranks of middle-income countries.

+Kent Deng writes in 2000 that by 1978, two thirds of China's rural population had a living standard lower than that of 1958, and under Mao, China became impoverished to a greater extent than India and USSR.
+Almost half of households lived in poverty in 1978, two years after Mao's death.
+Unlike in Khrushchev's USSR or even Kim's North Korea, under Mao poverty reduction was not given attention to, and the government instead engaged in "campaigns of class struggle" to distract the people, as poverty perpetuated itself.
+Writing in 2025, academic Carmelo Mesa-Lago concludes that the historical consensus is that the policies of Mao-era China significantly reduced poverty.
+Jason Hickel and colleagues explain that under Mao, "China’s government provided food and shelter at little or no cost.
+This meant US$1.90 was able to buy more basic necessities in China than in comparable capitalist countries."

 Between 1990 and 2005, China's progress accounted for more than three-quarters of global poverty reduction and was largely responsible for the world reaching the UN millennium development target of dividing extreme poverty in half.
-This can be attributed to a combination of a rapidly expanding labour market, driven by a protracted period of economic growth, and a series of government transfers such as an urban subsidy, and the introduction of a rural pension.
-The World Bank Group said that the percentage of the population living below the international poverty line of $1.9 (2011 PPP) fell to 0.7 percent in 2015, and poverty line of $3.2 (2011 PPP) fell to 7% in 2015.
-At the end of 2018, the number of people living below China's national poverty line of ¥2,300 (CNY) per year (in 2010 constant prices) was 16.6 million, equal to 1.7% of the population at the time.
+This can be attributed to a combination of a rapidly expanding labor market, driven by a protracted period of economic growth, and a series of government transfers, such as an urban subsidy, and the introduction of a rural pension.
+The World Bank Group said that the percentage of the population living below the international poverty line of $1.9 (2011 PPP) fell to 0.7 percent in 2015, and the poverty line of $3.2 (2011 PPP) fell to 7% in 2015.